InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Protocols Reference/BLE/GATT_Programming_Guild.md

 ### Server Sending Data

-Below are APIs that server uses to send data, by GATT notify or indicate method.
+Below are APIs that server usually uses to send data, by GATT notify or indicate method.

 ```c
 /**